BP-H/superNova_2177/README.md

 It detects your OS, downloads Python 3.12 if necessary, bundles the dependencies into `offline_deps/`, creates a virtual environment, and installs the package.
+Pass `--skip-bundle` if the dependencies are already downloaded and use `--force-env` to recreate the virtual environment even if it exists.

 ## ✨ Features